JaidedAI/EasyOCR/README.md

 1. Handwritten support: Network architecture should not matter.
 The key is using GAN to generate realistic handwritten dataset.
-2. Faster processing time: model pruning/quantization/export to other platforms
+2. Faster processing time: model pruning (lite version) / quantization / export to other platforms
 3. Data generation script and model training pipeline
 4. Restructure code to support swappable detection and recognition algorithm.
 The api should be as easy as